 You’ll want to use the milk within 24 hours of when it finishes thawing.

 If you have a lot of colostrum, you may want to call ahead and see if they can store it for you during birth and recovery.
-Or, if you’ll have people visiting you while you’re there, you can bring a small amount and ask them to bring more by later.
+Or, if you’ll have visitors while you’re in the hospital, you can bring a small amount and ask them to bring more later.

 Will doing it affect supply after baby is born?